-Day 12:Trek Potana to Phedi 3 - 4 hours and drive to Pokhara half hour and stay in Pokhara Lakeside.
+Day 12:Trek Potana to Phedi / Kande 3 - 4 hours, and drive to Pokhara to stay in Pokhara Lakeside.

-Day 13: Fly to Kathmandu 25 minute and transfer to hotel.
+Day 13: Fly to Kathmandu 25 minutes and transfer to the hotel.

 Day15: Transfer to the International airport for final departure.